 For ISO 27001, ISMS goes in year-long PDCA cycles.
 Here is what each stage encompasses:

-- Perform monitoring, measurement, analysis, and evaluation
+Check | - Accomplish internal ISMS audit - Perform monitoring, measurement, analysis, and evaluation | 1-2 months |

-Act- Fix issues and non-conformities identified during the internal audit1-2 months
+Act | - Fix issues and non-conformities identified during the internal audit | 1-2 months |

 The most heavyweight phases are Plan and Do.
 Check and Act are meant to verify and correct what has been done.